Playboy: 2000–present

 The magazine celebrated its 50th anniversary with the January 2004 issue.
 Celebrations were held at Las Vegas, Los Angeles, New York, and Moscow during the year to commemorate this event.
 Playboy also launched limited-edition products designed by fashion houses such as Versace, Vivienne Westwood and Sean John.
-As a homage to the magazine's 50th anniversary, MAC Cosmetics released two limited-edition products, namely a lipstick and a glitter cream.
+As a homage to the magazine's 50th anniversary, MAC Cosmetics released two limited-edition products: lipstick and glitter cream.

 The printed magazine ran several annual features and ratings.
 One of the most popular was its annual ranking of the top "party schools" among all U.S. universities and colleges.
-In 2009, the magazine used five criteria: bikini, brains, campus, sex and sports in the development of its list.
+In 2009, the magazine used five criteria—bikini, brains, campus, sex, and sports—to develop its list.
 The top-ranked party school by Playboy for 2009 was the University of Miami.

-In June 2009, the magazine reduced its publication schedule to 11 issues per year, with a combined July/August issue.
+In June 2009, the magazine reduced its publication schedule to 11 yearly issues, with a combined July/August issue.
 On August 11, 2009, London's Daily Telegraph newspaper reported that Hugh Hefner had sold his English manor house (next door to the Playboy Mansion in Los Angeles) for $18 m ($10 m less than the reported asking price) to another American, Daren Metropoulos, the President and co-owner of Pabst Blue Ribbon, and that due to significant losses in the company's value (down from $1 billion in 2000 to $84 million in 2009), the Playboy publishing empire was for sale for $300 million.
 In December 2009, the publication schedule was reduced to 10 issues per year, with a combined January/February issue.

 On July 12, 2010, Playboy Enterprises Inc. announced Hefner's $5.50 per share offer ($122.5 million based on shares outstanding on April 30 and the closing price on July 9) to buy the portion of the company he did not already own and take the company private with the help of Rizvi Traverse Management LLC.
-The company derived much of its income from licensing, rather than from the magazine.
-On July 15, Penthouse owner FriendFinder Networks Inc. offered $210 million (the company is valued at $185 million), though Hefner, who already owned 70 percent of voting stock, did not want to sell.
+The company derived much of its income from licensing rather than from the magazine.
+On July 15, Penthouse owner FriendFinder Networks Inc. offered $210 million (the company is valued at $185 million).
+However, Hefner, who already owned 70 percent of voting stock, did not want to sell.
 In January 2011, the publisher of Playboy magazine agreed to an offer by Hefner to take the company private for $6.15 per share, an 18 percent premium over the price of the last previous day of trading.
 The buyout was completed in March 2011.